PicoPlanetDev/picoplanetdev.github.io/README.md

 # picoplanetdev.github.io
-This repository is used to host the website picoplanetdev.tk, which we use to display our apps.
+This repository is used to host the website https://picoplanetdev.tk, which we use to display our apps.